Gorkem-Taha/G-Toolbox/README.md

 Clone this repository or download it as a ZIP file and extract it to a folder on your PC.

 **Step 2: Install Dependencies**
-Double-click the `kur.bat` file.
+Double-click the `installation.bat` file.
 * This will automatically create an isolated Python Virtual Environment (`venv`) so it doesn't mess with your computer's global Python settings.
 * It will download all necessary packages (PyTorch, FastAPI, etc.). *Note: This may take 5-15 minutes depending on your internet speed.*

 **Step 3: Launch the App**
-Double-click the `baslat.bat` file.
+Double-click the `Start.bat` file.
 * This will start the local server.
 A terminal window will open—leave it running in the background.
 * Open your web browser and go to: `http://localhost:8000`

 **Step 4: Clean Uninstall (Optional)**
 If you ever want to completely remove G-Toolbox and reclaim your disk space, do not just delete the folder!
-Double-click `kaldir.bat`.
+Double-click `DELETE.bat`.
 * This will safely delete the virtual environment AND locate the hidden AI model cache files (which can be gigabytes in size) stored deep in your Windows user folders, ensuring a 100% clean removal.